 [This is a multi-part series.]

-Reviewing Mead’s book favorably in the New York Times, Joyce Carol Oates gave a rather perfect definition of a bibliomemoir, also explaining the mastery of multiple literary genres and stylistic nuances that is required:
+Reviewing Mead’s book favorably in the New York Times, Joyce Carol Oates gave a rather perfect definition of a bibliomemoir, also explaining the mastery of multiple literary genres and stylistic nuances required:

 Rarely attempted, and still more rarely successful, is the bibliomemoir — a subspecies of literature combining criticism and biography with the intimate, confessional tone of autobiography.
 The most engaging bibliomemoirs establish the writer’s voice in counterpoint to the subject, with something more than adulation or explication at stake.